 “These are SO great to have.
 I love that they are digital.
 It is so easy to get these on to google classroom for my students to use.” – Cara J.

-Another non-fiction graphic organizer resource is this Non-Fiction Graphic Organizers set.
+Another non-fiction graphic organizer resource to help students organize their thinking is this Non-Fiction Graphic Organizers set.
 This resource contains 14 different graphic organizers to help students organize their thinking about ANY non-fiction book or article.
+Find the Non-Fiction Graphic Organizers on Shopify CAD or Teachers Pay Teachers USD.

 - 7 Summarizing Strategies Graphic Organizers